 Sadly, we did leave and Toto was right there with us.
 We stopped to take a quick picture standing above the rice fields before heading back to the first camp in the sanctuary.

-Mr. Billy also explained that the elephants would only listen to their mahout.
-They would not listen to anyone else which was why the mahouts had to go with us trekking in the jungle.
-They knew their mahout’s voice and specific commands.
+Mr. Billy also explained that the elephants would only listen to their mahout and would not listen to anyone else.
+This was why the mahouts had to go with us trekking in the jungle.
+The elephants knew their mahout’s voice and specific commands.
 Much like a dog is loyal to their “person”.